ibm-cloud-docs/app-configuration/ac-ts-ff-eval-def.md

 In your app code, include a JSON object that contains the various attribute values you want to use in your segment rules.
 {: tsResolve}

 Also, be sure the keys and values found in your app match the keys and values used in your App Configuration segment rule.
-See example below.
+See the following example.

 ```javascript
 const entityId = "john_doe";